Academic Requirements for the Bachelor’s Degree

 - A student on probation (and dependent student’s parents, where applicable) is notified in writing of the improvements necessary

-- RCW students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
+- MBCW students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
 Physical education is excluded from these limits.

 - ADP students on academic probation may take no more than seven semester hours of credit in a semester, excluding physical education courses.

-- RCW students on probation are required to meet with the dean of the college (or his/her designee) periodically to review progress and may be required to meet other special provisions.
+- MBCW students on probation are required to meet with the dean of the college (or his/her designee) periodically to review progress and may be required to meet other special provisions.

 - ADP students on probation may be required to consult with their advisor or meet other special provisions.